AntonSobol/-project-smart-cats/README.md

-# project-smart-cats
-This is my first joint project with a watch site
+This is our first team project.